beta-j/TryHackMe-Rooms/The Return of the Yeti.md

 This room was included as one of the sidequests for the TryHackMe Advent of Cyber 2023.
 We are given [a network capture file; `VanSpy.pcapng`](assets/VanSpy.pcapng) and tasked with answering the following questions:

+**NOTE :** All answers to the questions are redacted in this document.
+If you'd like to know the answers simply got to the [TryHackMe Room](https://tryhackme.com/room/adv3nt0fdbopsjcap) and follow the steps - it's free 😄

 >What's the name of the WiFi network in the PCAP?
 >
 >What's the password to access the WiFi network?